What Your Student Should Do First

 How To Get Help

 Visit, email, call or students can submit a web help desk ticket with their network logon.
 Use the contact us information on the right side of this page.

 Click here to review the Orientation PowerPoint for new to Otterbein Parents.

-Chat with the Student Help Desk!
+Live Chat with Student Help Desk

 Like us on Facebook for network alerts and technology information on our page "Otterbein Student Help Desk".